weecology/MillionTrees/README.md

 ## Why MillionTrees?

 There has been a tremendous number of tree crown detection benchmarks, but a lack of progress towards a single algorithm that can be used globally across aquisition sensors, forest type and annotation geometry.
 Our view is that the hundreds of tree detection algorithms for RGB data published in the last 10 years are all data starved.
 There are many good models, but they can only be so useful with the small datasets any research team can collect.
 The result is years of effort in model development, but ultimately a lacking solution for a large audience.
 The MillionTrees dataset seeks to collect a million annotations across point, polygon and box geometries at a global scale.
-For information on the MillionTrees Benchmark see: https://milliontrees.idtrees.org/

 ## Installation